Jo Warner – Chair of Academy Council

 I want the education of children at Northern Saints to be exciting, inspiring and broad; so they have many opportunities to explore all areas of the curriculum and find their passion, whether that be maths, singing, football or painting.
 I want the children to be secure in their own identity and individuality and also aware of the wonderfully diverse world we live in today, alongside the proud history of our region.

-As a step-father to two wonderful children, I know how important the primary years of education are and will work tirelessly to support the school and the staff to achieve the very best for your children.
+As a step-father to two wonderful children, I know how important the primary years of education are and will work tirelessly to support the academy and the staff to achieve the very best for your children.

-Tina Murphy – Foundation Governor
+Tina Murphy – Academy Councillor

 I have been involved in School Governing Bodies for the past thirty five years.
 I am currently an established Headteacher in a neighbouring local authority.
 I am also a National Leader of Education.